stac-extensions/processing/README.md

 These fields can be used in a variety of places:

-For Items:
+1. Items:
    - The fields are placed in the properties.
+At least one field is required to be present.
    - Additionally, STAC allows all fields to be used in the Asset Object.

-For Collections:
+2. Collections:
    - The fields are usually placed in the [Provider Objects](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/collection-spec.md#provider-object) for the `providers` that have the role `producer` or `processor` assigned.
      They don't need to be provided for all providers of the respective role.
-- The fields can also be used in summaries, assets or Item asset definitions.
+   - The fields can also be used in `summaries`, Collection `assets` or Item asset definitions (`item_assets`).

    If the extension is given in the `stac_extensions` list, at least one of the fields must be specified in any of the given places listed above.
-Please note that the JSON Schema might not be able to validate this requirement in all cases due to limitations in JSON Schema.
+   Please note that the JSON Schema is not be able to validate the values of Collection summaries.

 ### Processing Date Time